grumdrig/slog/README.md

 The SVM is documented in some detail, but the player will probably not need to know most of that.
 Instead the program can be produced by compiling a higher-level language called Slog, using the slog compiler.
-(Of course it would be possible to compile other languages to provide code suitable for the SVM.)
+(Of course it would be possible to compile other languages into code suitable for the SVM.)

 The program interacts with the game code in two ways.
 There is a `state`